qlik-oss/core-file-connectivity-service/README.md

 This is the workflow
 <img src="./docs/images/flow.png" width="500">

+Another usage for the connection strategies is to preprocess the data by transforming and cleancing it, this can remove that need from the load script.

 ### Authentication
 The connection strategy is responsible for handling authentication.
 Outhaul will define the required authentication HTTP endpoint needed by its connection strategies, like OAuth2.